Testing the identification of causal effects in observational data: Introduction

-We construct tests for the conditional independence of the instrument by making use of estimators conventionally applied to treatment or policy evaluation, namely so-called doubly robust (DR) methods, see \citet{Robins+94} and \citet{RoRo95}, which are based on statistical models for both the instrument and the outcome.
-More concisely, we apply the double machine learning (DML) approach of \citet{Chetal2018}, in which the models for the instrument and the outcome are learned in a data-driven way based on machine learning.
-This appears particularly attractive in high dimensional settings where the number of available covariates is relatively large.
-Under specific regularity conditions, such an estimation and testing for violations of the conditional independence is root-n-consistent despite the use of flexible machine learning methods.
-In a simulation study with 50 covariates, we find that the test performs decently in terms of empirical size and power even under moderate sample sizes of 1000 or 4000 observations.
-Following \citet{AtheyImbens2016}, \citet{WagerAthey2018}, \citet{AtheyTibshiraniWager2019}, and \citet{leeetal2020}, we also discuss a machine learning-based algorithm for detecting heterogeneity in the violations of the conditional independence as a function of the covariates.
+There is an extensive literature on conditional independence tests of variables.
+Closely related to our testing problem, \cite{fan1996consistent}, \cite{racine1997consistent} and \cite{racine2006testing} provide methods to test the significance of regressors using kernel methods in semi- and nonparametric regression models.
+Further specification tests have been suggested in \cite{bierens1982consistent}, \cite{hardle1993comparing}, \cite{horowitz1994testing} and \cite{wooldridge1992test}.
+All of these methods assume the regressors to be fixed (i.e.\ \textit{a priori} chosen by the researcher), while the testing approaches suggested in this paper permit selecting important control variables in a data-driven way.
+More specifically, we construct tests for the conditional independence of the instrument using doubly robust (DR) methods, see \citet{Robins+94} and \citet{RoRo95}.
+In our context, these DR approaches are based on statistical models for both the instrument and the outcome.
+We apply the double machine learning (DML) framework of \cite{doubleML}, in which the models for the instrument and the outcome are learned in a data-driven way based on machine learning.
+This appears particularly attractive in high-dimensional settings where the number of available covariates is relatively large and/or when the instrument and outcome models include high-dimensional interactions and polynomial functions of the covariates to allow for nonlinear associations.

+Under specific regularity conditions, we show that our testing approach is root-n-consistent despite the use of flexible machine learning methods.
+Following \citet{AtheyImbens2016}, \citet{WagerAthey2018}, \citet{AtheyTibshiraniWager2019}, and \citet{leeetal2020}, we also suggest a machine learning-based algorithm for detecting heterogeneity in the violations of the conditional independence as a function of the covariates.
 This permits detecting subgroups in which the violations are particularly large, in order to increase (asymptotic) testing power.
+Finally, we propose a test based on the average squared violation across all covariate values, which represents a global testing approach to account for covariate-dependent heterogeneity in violations.
+We show that under the null hypothesis, this test also satisfies so-called \citet{Neyman1959}-orthogonality, implying that we may account for covariates by machine learning without compromising on a desirable asymptotic behavior, given that specific regularity conditions hold.